 After a day of work and then an evening of volunteering, I was in need of a beer and fried delights.
-I called L on my way home and suggested we go meet for a late dinner.
+I called L on my way home and suggested we go out for dinner.
 He suggested I get off at the Kensington LRT station and meet him at his favourite Korean chicken joint – Wow Chicken.
 For this post, let’s listen to Korean pop music.

 L recommended the chicken fingers.
 We shared a five-piece chicken fingers ($11.99), large fries with bulgogi seasoning ($5.99) and two sleeves of Sapporo ($5.00).
 I noted L’s smiley face on his glass was teal and my smiley face was pink.